Summer Reading

 - Vucub-Kame

 Once you have finished reading Gods of Jade and Shadow, look over the following characteristics of an epic hero.
-Then answer the following questions (2-3 complete sentence responses for each question).
+Then answer the following questions (7-10 complete sentence responses for each question).
+Please type your responses.

-What is one attribute of an epic hero Casiopea does not have?
+- What is one attribute of an epic hero (see “Characteristics of Epic Heroes” below) Casiopea does not have?
 Does this affect her ability to be considered a hero?
+Why or why not?

-Before the hero of an epic does his business in the epic, he has usually established himself in combat during a war.
+Trait 3: Great Warrior- Before the hero of an epic does his business in the epic, he has usually established himself in combat during war.

-I know this is a lot to do, but I want to stress how important reading and annotating will be for your success at Rosary.
-If you have any questions while doing the reading or working on this assignment, please do not hesitate to reach out to me: slangenwalter@rosaryacademy.org
+I want to stress how important reading and annotating will be for your success at Rosary.
+If you have any questions while doing the reading or working on this assignment, please do not hesitate to reach out to please contact our Counseling Assistant at mmoore@rosaryacademy.org

 English IV